shaldengeki/eti-unofficial-tagd/README.md

 To build and then use tagd:
 - Do `make` and then `make clean`
 - Do `./tagd --help` to see a list of command-line options.

+A small client is included.
+To compile:
+- g++ -o client client.cpp